Indiana Hoosiers men's basketball

 The Indiana Hoosiers men's basketball team represents Indiana University Bloomington in NCAA Division I college basketball and competes in the Big Ten Conference.
-The Hoosiers play at Simon Skjodt Assembly Hall on the Branch McCracken Court in Bloomington, Indiana on the Indiana University Bloomington campus.
-Indiana has won five National Championships in men's basketball, (1940, 1953, 1976, 1981, 1987) – two coming under Branch McCracken and three under Bob Knight.
+The Hoosiers play at Simon Skjodt Assembly Hall on the Branch McCracken Court in Bloomington, Indiana, on the Indiana University Bloomington campus.
+Indiana has won five National Championships in men's basketball (1940, 1953, 1976, 1981, 1987) – two coming under Branch McCracken and three under Bob Knight.
 Indiana's 1976 team remains the last undefeated NCAA men's basketball champion.

-The Hoosiers are sixth in NCAA Tournament appearances (41), seventh in NCAA Tournament victories (68), tied for eighth in Final Four appearances (8), and 10th in overall victories.
-The Hoosiers have won 22 Big Ten Conference Championships.
-The Hoosiers also rank eighth in all-time AP poll appearances (580) and sixth in the number of weeks spent ranked No. 1 (54).
-Every four-year men's basketball letterman from 1973 to 2019 earned at least one trip to the NCAA basketball tournament.
+The Hoosiers have 41 NCAA Tournament appearances and 68 victories, 8 Final Four appearances, and 22 Big Ten Conference Championship victories.
 A 2025 study listed Indiana as the third most valuable collegiate basketball program in the country.
-Indiana has ranked in the top 20 nationally in men's basketball attendance every season since Assembly Hall opened in 1972, and often in the top five.
+Indiana has ranked in the top 20 nationally in men's basketball attendance since 1972.

 Indiana has two main rivalries including in-state, against the Purdue Boilermakers (see Indiana–Purdue rivalry), and out-of-state, against the Kentucky Wildcats (see Indiana–Kentucky rivalry).
+The Hoosiers also have a rivalry with the Illinois Fighting Illini (see Illinois–Indiana rivalry).

 Traditions

 Candy striped warm-up pants

-Indiana players wear warm-up pants that are striped red and white, like the stripes of a candy cane.
-They were first worn by the team in the 1970s under head coach Bob Knight.
-At the time they were in keeping with the fashion trends of the 1970s, and a tribute to the Harlem Globetrotters who started the trend, but despite changing styles they have since become an iconic part of playing for Indiana.
-IU star guard Steve Alford said, "As you watch television and you watch the IU games, that's the first thing you saw, was the team run out in the candy stripes.
-So when you finally got to put those on, those are pretty special."
-Rusty Stillions, Director of Indiana's Equipment Operations, said the pants were originally available only for team members.
-However, changes in licensing agreements permitted the general public to buy them as well.
-They have since become a staple at games and other Indiana basketball events.
+During warm-ups, Indiana players wear "candy striped" pants resembling the red and white stripes of a candy cane.